Babryz/cafe-website/README.md

 ### Structural mistakes

 - Used section-tag instead of div-tag.
+(Done)
 - Don´t need the article-tags.
+(Fixed were needed)
 - Don´t forget to fix CSS accordingly!!
+(Done)